codebyharjeet/downfolding/README.md

 python -m pip install .
 ```

-> This will compile the package and install all dependencies: NumPy, Opt\_einsum, PySCF, OpenFermion, and PyTorch.
+> This will compile the package and install all dependencies: NumPy, opt\_einsum, PySCF, OpenFermion, and PyTorch.

 ---